openstack/openstack-manuals/doc/install-guide/source/nova-compute-install.rst

    ``/var/log/nova/nova-compute.log``.
 The error message ``AMQP server on controller:5672 is unreachable`` likely indicates that the firewall on the controller node is preventing access to port 5672.
+   Configure the firewall to open port 5672 on the controller node and restart ``nova-compute`` service on the compute node.